arnav201102/ML-DL-AI-Roadmap/docs/Linear Algebra/Unit 3- Alternate Coordinate Systems (Bases)/questions.md

 ### **Q49.**

-Why is overcomplete basis sometimes useful?
+Why is an overcomplete basis sometimes useful?

 **Answer:**
-Multiple ways to represent same signal.
+It allows multiple representations of the same signal.

 ---

 ### **Q50.
 (MASTER HOTS)**

-Explain ML using bases in one paragraph.
+**Explain ML using bases in one paragraph.**

 **Answer:**
 Machine learning is the process of discovering coordinate systems in which complex data becomes simple.
-By rotating, projecting, scaling, and reweighting bases, models isolate meaningful directions, suppress noise, stabilize optimization, and make patterns linearly separable.
+By rotating, projecting, scaling, and reweighting bases, models isolate meaningful directions, suppress noise, stabilize optimization, and make patterns easier to learn.